Chris210634/mudg/README.md

 The format is: `bash sh run_retrieve.sh $dataset $m $n $k cache parquet_lengths.list $nprobe cache`.

+The first cache can be a different temporary directory if you're worried about disk space.
+If you're using the paired k-means indices instead of the LAION indices downloaded from their server, use `parquet_lengths_paired.list` instead of `parquet_lengths.list`.

 The above script queries the index and parquet files, downloads the images and makes a list of training image filenames with pseudo-labels.
 These files are stored in `cache`.
 For example, the retrieved aircraft dataset file structure looks like:

 ```